ballerina-platform/ballerina-lang/language-server/docs/UserGuide.md

 <a name="MatchSignatureCompletion" />

 #### Match Signature Completion
 Against an expression you can use a match statement and Language Server suggests context aware snippets as shown below.
-You can trigger the suggestions with key combination  Ctrl + Space.
+You can trigger the suggestions with key combination  **Ctrl + Space**.

 ![](../docs/images/matchSuggestions.gif)